ronakshah725/RavenChat/README.md

 ###Screenshots
 ![Contact List](/screenshots/merged.png "Screenshots")
 ###Contacts Setup Process
-It would probably involve users adding each others to their contacts using a QR code based mechanism.
+It involves users adding each others to their contacts using a QR code based mechanism (or NFC if available).
 This pairing ideally happens when both users are physically together.
 Once the pairing is done they can communicate like any other chat app.

 ###Important!